vikranth0609/vikranth0609/README.md

 ## 📌 Featured Projects
 - 🏨 **Hostel Mangement System** – A software project designed to simplify hostel operations by managing student records, room allocations and built specifically for Mahindra University.
-- 🧾 **PRTU TS Membership Portal** – Built a secure web and app solution for managing 60,000+ teacher records in Telangana.
+- 🧾 **PRTU TS Membership Portal** – Built a secure web solution for managing 60,000+ Government teacher records across 33 Districts in Telangana.
-- 🍴 **GharPasand** – Currently building a web platform for a US-based startup, GharPasand, which delivers authentic Indian home-cooked food in the US.
+- 🍴 **GharPasand** – Currently building a web platform for a US-based startup - GharPasand, which delivers authentic Indian home-cooked food in the US.

 ---